vykuang/TO-bikeshare-membership/README.md

     * prefect-agent assumes that all source data has been neatly stored on `to-bikeshare-data` bucket in `/source/<year>/<quarter>.csv` format
     * `fetch` should pull from TO open data and push to cloud bucket in that format.
 * Add multiple model types in the hyperopt search space; currently using only random forest
+* When loading model via MLflow's artifact store, the default model only has `.predict()`.
+[According to this issues page](https://github.com/mlflow/mlflow/issues/694), a custom wrapper is required if we want `.predict_proba()` as provided by the original sklearn model.